zelvamaty/ipk25-chat-client/README.md

 ## Theory <a name="theory"></a>
 Necessary theory to understand how each protocol works.
 ### TCP <a name="tcp"></a>
 - Transmission Control Protocol [1] is a core internet protocol.
 Server and Client establish a connection by three-way handshake, they agree on terms before doing the communication.
 It is more reliable than UDP.
+Used for instances where we don't want to lose any data.

 ### UDP <a name="udp"></a>
   - User Datagram Protocol [2] is connectionless and also a core internet protocol.
 It doesn't have strict rules like TCP does,  so the apps need to do most of the job.
 Actively listens on a specified port for any messages.
 It skips handshake unlike TCP, its faster, ideal for streaming something where dropping few frames is ok.